Priyanshi662/FunFusion/README.md

 ## Overview

-The project contains mini utility programs which explore javascript,html and css.
+The project contains mini utility programs which explore javascript,html and css to engage users in a variety of tasks.
-Javascript,html and CSS are the first step in a web developer's journey to the domain.
+JavaScript, HTML and CSS are the first step in a web developer's journey.
-HTML is the basic structure of the web page, CSS is the styling effects to enhance the look of web page.
+HTML is the 'what' of the web page, CSS is the style, and JavaScript is the 'how'.
-Javascript is the brain of the web page which makes the website engaging to the user.
-Mini-Utility programs use javascript to engage users in sorts of tasks.

-## TechStack used
+## Tech Stack

-The project uses :
-1. HTML : The basic structure of the web page
+1. HTML : The basic structure of the web page.
-2. CSS : The styling effects for making the web page attractive
+2. CSS : The styling effects for making the web page attractive.
-3. Javascript  : The utility of the program is worked by using javascript
+3. Javascript  : Ensures a smooth user experience by working the utility of the page.

 ## Utilities

-The Utilities are :

-AI Utitlities :

-1. Tic-Tac-Toe using minimax algorithm

-Others :
+1. AI-Integrated Tic Tac Toe
+   - Engage in a tic tac toe against the computer
+   - Minimax algorithm used to decide computer moves ensures an entertaining gameplay.

-1. Canvas
+2. Canvas
+   - Offers a simple yet interactive drawing experience.
+   - The draw function triggered by mouse movement, and implemented by capturing coordinates, makes for an user-friendly interface.
+   - A range of brushes, colors and tools are provided to meet your creative needs.

-2. Analog Clock
+3. Analog Clock - Time in Style !
+   - Styled to provide an aesthetically pleasing user experience.
+   - Choose your time zone and get info accurate to the second.

-3. Drum kit
+4. Drum kit
+   - Experiment with a variety of sounds.
+   - Type in the key corresponding to the sound you want.

-4. Text to Speech
+5. Text to Speech
+   - Convert text to speech with a single button.
+   - Options like pause, play and stop are provided for user convenience.

-5. Whack A Mole game
+6. Whack A Mole game
+   - Engage in an amusing gameplay.
+   - Dynamic updation of scores.
+   - JavaScript events are used to enhance the interactivity.

-6. Pokemon Generator Chrome Extension
+7. Pokemon Generator Chrome Extension
+    - Clean UI
+    - Wide range of pokemon

-7. CitySearch
+8. CitySearch
+   - Type in a city to get its population.
+   -Dynamically filtered suggestions based on user input.

 ## How to run the project